 Availability: Android, iOS (Free)

-Skype is without a doubt one of the best business chat applications of the market.
+Skype is without a doubt one of the best business chat applications out there that you can use right now.
 With the power of Microsoft behind it, Skype has left all the other business chat applications in the dust.
 However, that progress has worked against Skype when it comes to personal chats as the business moniker that it has earned keeps normal users away.
 But let me tell you that Skype is one of the best chatting applications on the market especially if you make a lot of video and voice calls.

 I especially find Skype useful when I am using it to make overseas calls as the sound and video quality on Skype is far better than its competition.
 I also love Skype for its group video call functionality.

-While most other apps don’t support group video calls, the ones who do often lag when you add more than three to four people.
+While most other apps don’t support group video calls, the ones that do often lag when you add more than three to four people.
 If you are someone who makes a ton of video calls with their friends and family, I can certainly recommend Skype over WhatsApp or any such chat application.
-You should check out our Skype tricks article to learn how you can use this app to its fullest.

 Availability: Android, iOS, macOS, Windows, Web (Free)

-Keybase is an open-source secure chat application which is great for users who want to communicate securely.
-Since this is an open-source app, there’s no private company which is looking at all your data.
+Keybase is an open-source secure chat application, which is great for users who want to communicate securely.
+Since this is an open-source app, there’s no private company that is looking at all your data.
 Anyways the data is end-to-end encrypted so at no point in time, the message is exposed to nefarious actors.

 Availability: Android, iOS, macOS, Linux, and Windows (Free)

 Viber is another popular messaging and VoIP app that really stands toe-to-toe with WhatsApp when it comes to features.
-Firstly, the app offers end-to-end encryption in calls, messages and the shared media.
-Moreover, the messages saved in multiple devices are also encrypted, which brings us to the fact that the messaging apps packs in multi-device support, which WhatsApp lacks.
+Firstly, the app offers end-to-end encryption in calls, messages, and shared media.
+Moreover, the messages saved on multiple devices are also encrypted, which brings us to the fact that the messaging apps pack in multi-device support, which WhatsApp lacks.

 Like WhatsApp, Viber lets you make video and voice calls but the app goes one step ahead with its Viber Out feature, which lets you make international calls to non-Viber users at nominal rates.